TUI Dashboard

 Live Metrics

 The TUI dashboard displays real-time metrics collected from the agent loop via tokio::sync::watch channel.
-The render loop polls the watch receiver before every frame at 250 ms intervals, so the display updates continuously even without user input.
+The render loop polls the watch receiver before every frame.
+Frames are only emitted when the dirty flag is set (an event was received since the last draw), so the display does not redraw during idle 250 ms ticks with no activity.

 | Panel | Metrics |